July 16, 2020:

 - Our CTA staff members will more closely supervise all hand-washing.
 Children should wash hands before drop-off, each time they return to the Studio, after using the restrooms, and as directed by our staff.

-- Face masks or coverings are currently required to be worn by parents and staff members at the center.
-Children are exempt from this order once inside the studio; keeping in mind they will have been placed in positions of social distancing throughout the class instruction.
-However, you may supply one at your discretion.
-Moving forward face coverings will be optional.
+- Face masks or coverings are currently required to be worn by students, parents, and staff members at the center.
+In addition to face coverings, Children will have been placed in positions of social distancing throughout the class instruction.
+Moving forward, in all summer camps, fall camps and classes face coverings will NOT be optional.
 Names MUST be on students’ mask.

 - In the event a parent, child, or staff member tests positive for Covid-19, they will not be permitted into the CTA until cleared by their physician or as directed by our local health agencies.